-Join Jake Ströh for an in-depth discussion in this video Reusing animations, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Reusing animations, part of Hype Quick Start.

 Let's say that you want to duplicate an element in the scene, or…better yet you want to duplicate and reuse an animation on a different element.…We're going to explore different options available…in reusing previous animations in our document.…So let's start by opening, reusing-start.hype document.…I'm going to play preview and you'll see that we have…a green motorcycle it comes to the scene and pops a wheelie.…I'm going to position the playhead to…one and a half seconds.…I'm going to select the green motorcycle and…copy or Cmd+C and then Cmd+V and paste.…